 A JOURNEY IN THE FIELD OF SOLAR CELLS – FROM SILICON TO PEROVSKITE

-Interests: renewable energy, material science, photovoltaics, biofuel, climate action, perovskite, future of solar
+Research interests: renewable energy, material science, photovoltaics, biofuel, climate action, perovskite, future of solar.

 Dorota Bacal is a 3rd year PhD candidate in Chemical Engineering at Monash.
 She realised the urgency, complexity, and impact of adopting a low carbon emission economy at COP24.
 Her presence at the COP24 reinforced her belief that a synergy of renewable energy sources is required to meet global electricity demand.
 “Solar is one of the major energies that can be found everywhere in the world, with no need for rivers or a constant wind to provide power.
 It’s easily up- and down- scalable - you can have it on one roof or have a field of solar panels - and does not require a huge upfront investment.
 This makes it extremely attractive for remote areas with no electricity grid.
 Everyone, from young members of NGOs to big political and government associations, came to COP24 to contribute to the positive change.
 I was proud to be part of the Monash delegation.
 Monash University is like a small city, striving towards net zero emissions and leading the way for others with scalable, transferrable technologies”.